 Blogging is essential for your business.
 Scratch that.
-Creating longer and more comprehensive posts at an increased frequency is essential for your business, which is why more businesses are frequently relying on ghostwriters for hire.
+Creating longer and more comprehensive blog posts at an increased frequency is essential for your business, which is why more businesses are frequently relying on ghostwriters for hire.
 Don’t believe us?
 Blogging statistics from Quoracreative back our assertion:

-- The average post length is 1,150 words, though content that targets popular keywords should be between 2,200 and 2,500 words.
+- The average blog post length is 1,150 words, though content that targets popular keywords should be between 2,200 and 2,500 words.

-- Companies that published 16+ posts per month generated 3.5 times more traffic and 4.5 times more leads than those that posted four or fewer blog posts a month.
+- Companies that published 16+ blog posts per month generated 3.5 times more traffic and 4.5 times more leads than those that posted four or fewer blog posts a month.